WATCH: Rand trades firmer overnight

 South African bourse

-The JSE All Share (-0.81 percent) ended lower yesterday, in line with major global stock markets.
-In the overall emerging market sphere, the MSCI Emerging Market Index (-1.11 percent) traded weaker.
+The JSE All Share (+0.92 percent) ended in positive territory yesterday led by gains in local stocks across the spectrum.
+In the overall emerging market sphere, the MSCI Emerging Market Index (-0.49 percent) dipped in the red.

 Brent crude oil